afshe/getting_and_cleaning_data_course_project/README.md

 - Read data from different files
 - Merge data into one dataset
-- Tidy the merged data set to make it user friendly
+- Tidy the merged dataset to make it user friendly
-- Extract desired columns
+- Extract desired columns from the merged dataset
-- Finally,create a new data file from the tidied data set to perform aggregate operations grouped by a few columns
+- Finally,create a new data file from the tidied dataset, to perform aggregate operations grouped by few columns

 The objective is to read the data from [Human Activity Recognition Using Samsung Galaxy S Smartphone Dataset] (https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip ).